waqar619/waqar619/README.md

 - 👋 Hi, I’m Waqar Sarwar
-- 👀 I’m interested in Data Analysis
+- 👀 I’m working as Full stack developer
-- 🌱 I’m currently learning Power bi, Advanced excel,vba, sfdc
+- 🌱 I’m currently working in healthcare domain to develop the application which is used by US healthcare agency to optimize the remit amount insured by Insurance company in US
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...